-Drinking coffee as part of a healthful lifestyle is unlikely to be a health risk, but excessive coffee consumption can cause health problems.
-Coffee contains caffeine, which is a stimulant that makes the brain more alert and temporarily increases blood pressure.
+Drinking coffee as part of a healthful lifestyle is unlikely to be a health risk.
+However, excessive coffee consumption can cause health problems.
+Coffee contains caffeine, a stimulant that makes the brain more alert and temporarily increases blood pressure.

-Drinking coffee in the evening can disrupt sleep, and a good night’s sleep is essential for health.
+Drinking coffee in the evening can disrupt sleep, and high quality sleep is essential for health.
 It might be beneficial to replace coffee with a decaffeinated version or a herbal tea later in the day.